ValveSoftware/ArtifactDeckCode/README.md

 If you're making a site that needs to show card information such as card images, names, and card text, you will need to do a 2 stage request to our servers.
 The first request is to request the information for the set.
 Current supported sets are 00 and 01.
-You will need both to make get all currently available cards.
+You will need both to get all currently available cards.

 First, make a request to the url of the form below where setid is 00 or 01.
 You will receive